-Rich fudgy brownies filled and topped with delightfully crunchy mini eggs.
-These Easter homemade mini egg brownies are a seasonal treat you definitely won’t want to miss!
+Rich chocolatey brownies filled and topped with delightfully crunchy mini eggs.
+These Easter homemade mini egg brownies are a seasonal treat you definitely will not want to miss!

 Plenty of chocolate for everyone!

 It’s Easter egg hunts season for the kids!
 I often find we have plenty of mini eggs and all sorts of other Easter themed chocolates in the house.
-As with others, I’m sure my children would have no problems in demolishing the lot!
-Sometimes however, we also enjoy getting creative with our stash!
-Enter my mini egg brownies!
-These are PERFECT if you fancy a bit of a change to munching through bags of mini eggs.
-Although I must admit, that’s a pretty good way to enjoy them too! 😘
+As with others, I am sure my children would have no problems in demolishing the lot!
+Sometimes however, we also enjoy getting creative with our stash.
+Enter my mini egg brownies: these are PERFECT if you fancy a bit of a change to munching through bags of mini eggs.
+Although I must admit, that is a pretty good way to enjoy them too!

 How do you like your mini egg brownies?